wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Installing a Proxy on a Single Host

-To install and run a proxy on a Linux, Mac or Windows host, or in a Docker container on a host:
+To install and run a proxy on a Linux, Mac, or Windows host, or in a Docker container on a host:

 1. Open the Wavefront application UI.
 1. Select **Browse > Proxies**.